ldlarsed/Birthday-O-Matic/README.md

 # Birthday-O-Matic

+An android app that keeps track of the birthdays for contacts of your choice.

 ## About

 Tired of always forgettin to send a greetings message to your friends and family?
 Well this application can help you with those humble but effective features: